DavidArayaS/AI-Powered-Insights-Fraud-Detection-Hackathon/04-AI Chatbot/04-solution.md

   - North Central US
   - Sweden Central
   - Switzerland
-- Check the TPM quota for your subscription for the LLMs `text-embedding-ada-002` and `gpt-35-turbo-16k`.
+- Check the TPM quota for your subscription for the LLMs `text-embedding-ada-002` and `gpt-35-turbo-16k` and `gpt-35-turbo-instruct`.
 If you are already familiar with the same, request a quota addition if the current quota is in the 2-digit range (10k–90k) and increase it to whatever is maximum for each model.

 ---